|Other healthcare resources|

 A multiple set of databases on toxicology, hazardous chemicals, environmental health, and toxic releases.

 The Web of Knowledge is a premier research platform for information in the sciences, social sciences, arts, and humanities.
 It provides a single point of access and cross database searching capability for the Web of Science & a range of other databases offered by Thomson ISI.
+This resources is not currently available to NHS staff but is can be accessed by University of Manchester staff and students.

 The EQUATOR (Enhancing the QUAlity and Transparency of health Research) Network is an international initiative that provides online resources, education and training supporting good health research reporting practice, and supports the development of robust reporting guidelines.